JackieShuy/Promo-Code-Collector/README.md

 this repo is still on progress

+It is a website about collecting promo code of e-commerce website.

 # A starter webpack project for React

 This is a starter project that uses webpack to transpile and bundle ES6 React code.
 To use, consider these steps: